flatsurf/exact-real/README.md

 the resulting library which have lead to crashes in the past due to conflicting header-only libraries.

+If your linker supports it, you can add `--with-version-script` to shrink the resulting shared library to an exact curated list of versioned symbols.

 Additionally, you might want to run configure with ` --disable-static` which improves the build time.